joelouthan/Theologicus/src/psalms/psalm033-7.md

 ## The Psalm

->Psalm 33:7 (CSB)   He gathers the water of the sea into a heap; he puts the depths into storehouses.
+>Psalm 33:7   He gathers the water of the sea into a heap; he puts the depths into storehouses.

 ## The Prayer